spheric09/uhi-simulation/README.md

 - `α` is material diffusivity
 - `S` is solar forcing

-Implemented using explicit finite differences.
+Implemented using explicit finite differences:

+Temperature is updated using an explicit energy balance:

+C dT/dt = Qcond + Qsolar - Qrad - Qevap

+where C is the effective heat capacity per cell.

 ### Solar Forcing